The P Conundrum: Practice, Procedure or Policy?

 Yet, there are certain policies required by law (and we should obey).
 And even below the legal threshold, there are best practices for putting some polices in place even when not required by law.

-But many times where churches implement policies a simple stated practice would suffice.
+But many times churches implement policies when a simple stated practice would suffice.

-Determining whether an issue should have an established (stated) practice, procedure or policy will depend on the frequency of its occurrence (which could mean church size) or the margin for error or inconsistency for a particular issue.
+Determining whether an issue should have an established (stated) practice, procedure or policy will depend on the frequency of its occurrence or the margin for error or inconsistency for a particular issue.

 When you place policies or procedures where a practice suffices, it leads to slow work, it frustrates the people enforcing the policy, and the people abiding by the over-the-top policy.